 Additionally, a course identified as ED 201 (Advisee Report) is designed to enhance the advisement system within the College of Education.
 Although this is a zero (0) credit hour course, LSP majors along with all majors in the College of Education are required to complete 4 units and is included in their degree program.
 Students enroll in a specific section offered according to the area of concentration in their degree program.
-All faculty in the KSLS Department are assigned a specific section of ED 201: Advisee Report according to the area of concentration that is described in the 201?-20??
-General Catalog, SP majors meet periodically throughout the semester to monitor their progress toward degree, reviewing their degree plan making adjustments where appropriate, and pre-registering for the subsequent semester when period for pre-registration begins each semester.
+All faculty in the KSLS Department are assigned a specific section of ED 201: Advisee Report according to the area of concentration the $\frac{201?-20??}{\text{General Catalog}}$, SP majors meet periodically throughout the semester to monitor their progress toward degree, reviewing their degree plan making adjustments where appropriate, and pre-registering for the subsequent semester when period for pre-registration begins each semester.